vipulwarthe/ML-GITHUB-ACTION-CICD/README.md

 * All setup is done

 ## Last step, run it!

-$ ./run.sh
+    ./run.sh

 ## Setup github secrets:

-* go to the github repo - security - secrets and variables - Actions
+* go to the github repo - security - secrets and variables - Actions - add below details

 AWS_ACCESS_KEY_ID= copy and paste access ID